IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 ![npm reseed and test](docs/testReseed.png)

 From there, we'd be able to check and cross check all of our routes, and we included about a hundred (not really but it felt like it!) `console.logs` to track exactly where we were, or what would go through, in order to troubleshoot when things *didn't* pass.
+Better unit testing even *more* early on would've reduced the number of `console.log`-ing that would've been needed, but hindsight is 20-20!

 ![test routes](docs/testRoutes.png)